javierasping/sentinel/content/posts/seguridad/https_autofirmado/https_autofirmado.en.md

 ### Step 2: Certificate storage on the server

 In addition to that signed certificate, you must send us the public key of the certification authority, that is, the certificate of the certificate, so that you can verify your signature on our certificate.
-Store both files in / etc / ssl / certs / and list the contents of that directory.
+Store both files in /etc/ssl/certs/ and list the contents of that directory.

 ```bash
 debian@javiercrucesCA:~$ sudo mv javiercd.csr.pem /etc/ssl/certs/